“A roller-coaster ride through

 Overview

-The Sunken Kingdom provides a solution to a which has baffled scholars for nearly 2,400 years - since Plato first wrote about in .
+The Sunken Kingdom provides a solution to a mystery which has baffled scholars for nearly 2,400 years - since Plato first wrote about Atlantis in Timaeus and Critias.
 Written by an outstanding historian and archaeologist, this book takes an entirely new approach.
-It reviews previous theories, some fantastic, some more rational, and shows why they will not work. could not have been in the Atlantic, nor was it the of Santorini near Crete, as currently held.
-Through a careful analysis of the sources, it becomes clear that the story of came from western Turkey, where a major Bronze Age city was devastated by an earthquake and submerged beneath a lake.
+It reviews previous theories, some fantastic, some more rational, and shows why they will not work.
+Atlantis could not have been in the Atlantic, nor was it the volcanic island of Santorini near Crete, as currently held.
+Through a careful analysis of the sources, it becomes clear that the story of Atlantis came from western Turkey, where a major Bronze Age city was devastated by an earthquake and submerged beneath a lake.

 Introduction